mccronelab/mccronelab.github.io/index.md

   - image_path: assets/images/FH-SCCA-1920-680.jpg
     # alt: "placeholder image 2"
     # title: "Placeholder Image Left Aligned"
-    excerpt: 'We study in virus evolution at all biological scales, and use large datasets to uncover how processes within infected hosts and across continents shape pathogen diversity and impact human health.
+    excerpt: 'We use large datasets to uncover how processes within infected hosts and across continents shape pathogen diversity and impact human health.
-In the lab we use genomic sequencing, computational biology, and phylogenetics to decode past events and understand current trends in viral evolution and epidemiology.
+In the lab we rely on genomic sequencing, computational biology, and phylogenetics to decode past events and understand current trends in viral evolution and epidemiology.
-The McCrone lab is based in the Vaccine and Infectious Disease Division at the Fred Hutch in Seattle, WA.
-We are always interested in new colloborations and team members.'
+ If that sounds like fun get in touch!
+We are always interested in new collaborations and team members.
+The McCrone lab is based in the Vaccine and Infectious Disease Division at the Fred Hutch in Seattle, WA.'
     url: "/research/"
     btn_label: "Read More"
     btn_class: "btn--primary"